vientang/front-end-trivia/javascript.md

 #Javascript Questions

+####Javascript a compiled or interpreted language?
+Compiled.
+One of the key differences is the number of times the code is read.
+In JS, the JS engine first runs through the code and compiles it then it goes through again to interpret and execute the code.

 ####What is Typescript and why would you use it?
 Typescript is a layer, that sits on top of Javascript.
 It's used to standardize some of Javascripts quirky behaviors like type coersion, gets encapsulation, ensures that proper types are passed appropriately, and helps maintain code in enterprise scale apps that may have thousands of lines of code.